John and Linda Friend Art Gallery

 Arnold Starr Artist Statement:

 I am both an experimental neurologist and an artist.
-In fact, I started to do watercolours of nerve cells while in medical school and then switched to outdoor scenes.
+In fact, I started to do watercolors of nerve cells while in medical school and then switched to outdoor scenes.
 I found that while I could perceive the scene artistically, portraying its essence was a challenge.
 During the past two years I have been working with rocks and water.
 They are natural companions and a challenge to paint.
 I emphasize particular features of the harmony with vivid colors.
 I want the viewer to work and think, and come away with a smile.